Executive Functioning and Attention Management

 Sustained Attention

-Sustained attention is the ability to maintain attention to a specific situation or task despite distractions, poor mental energy, fatigue, or boredom.
+Sustained attention is the ability to maintain attention to a specific situation or task in spite of distractions, poor mental energy, fatigue or boredom.
 This skill is often misunderstood because of some of the terms we have used to describe this problem over the years.
 For example, “attention deficit” makes it sound as if an individual with ADHD cannot pay attention to anything when, in fact, we pay attention to everything.
 Sustained attention is really about maintaining attention to the right thing at the right time.

 Working Memory